 Jesus, the Humble God-Man

-I know that not all of you consider Jesus the power of life itself, but rather just a historical figure that influenced the world and who is surrounded by myth.
+I know that a lot of you aren’t Christians and definitely don’t consider Jesus the power of life itself, but rather just a historical figure that influenced the world and who is surrounded by myth.
 Regardless of what you believe, if you study his story you can see he embraced humility like no other.
 He left behind a global ripple that is still, well, rippling.

 So what was his story?
 Jesus claimed to be one with the ultimate God, but humbled himself by taking human form with one motivation–to love “those in need of a doctor” as he described it.
 He chose to be a baby and get his diaper changed, chose to live in poverty, willingly submitted to flawed human authority, and willingly let himself be brutally murdered (despite the swords and angels at his disposal).

 This short section, Philippians 2:1-16, nicely sums up the humility of Jesus.
 Yet to really grasp how he lived that out, the books in the Bible of Matthew, Mark, Luke and John consistently chronicle his intentional humility.

 If fact, Jesus didn’t just live it, but he actively taught his followers to mirror his example of purposefully becoming “the least” in order to lead, love, and change the world.
 He demonstrated by doing the tasks of servants, touching the severely contagious and spending his time with those whom their culture considered less-than and should be shunned.
 Even though many of Jesus’ followers were on the lowest rung on the totem pole themselves, Jesus reprimanded them to stop acting so entitled, prideful, and challenged them to stop perpetuating the culture’s ideas of who was worthy or respect.